 Formal Complaint Process Basics

-Once EDI recieves a Formal Complaint of Discrimination, the Specialist will review the allegations contained in the Complaint and apply the 12 bases for dismissal as contained in 29 C.F.R. § 1614.
+Once EDI receives a Formal Complaint of Discrimination, the Specialist will review the allegations contained in the Complaint and apply the 12 bases for dismissal as contained in 29 C.F.R. § 1614.
 A determination will be made as to whether any of these 12 bases of dismissal should be applied.
 It should be noted that none of the 12 bases of dismissal pertain to the merits of the case, rather, they are jurisdictional in nature and the Specialist does not have the right to dismiss based on the lack of merit of any complaint.
 If, after the legal review, none of the claims can be accepted for investigation, the case will be dismissed and the Complainant will be issued appeal rights.
-If some or all of the claims are accepted for investigation then the Specialist will refer the case to the Department of Health and Human Services who will contract for an EEO investigation.
-Once a contract investigator is assigned they will reach out to the Complainant and to all of the third party witnesses and management witnesses to collect all documentary evidence, including affidavits.
+If some or all of the claims are accepted for investigation, the claims will be assigned to an EDI EEO Investigator or the claims will be referred to the Department of Health and Human Services (HHS) who will contract for an EEO investigation.
+Once the investigator is assigned they will reach out to the Complainant and to all of the third party witnesses and management witnesses to collect all documentary evidence, including affidavits.
 Once gathered this evidence will be compiled into a Report of Investigation (ROI) which serves as the evidence file in the case.
-Generally, the contract investigator has 180 days to complete the ROI (barring any extensions or amendments).
+Generally, investigator has 180 days to complete the ROI (barring any extensions or amendments).
 Once the ROI is completed the Complainant will be provided with a copy and they will have the election between a hearing before an administrative judge of the U.S. Equal Employment Opportunity Commission (EEOC) or a Final Agency Decision (FAD) which is a written decision based on the ROI prepared by the Department of Health and Human Services.

 During the Formal Complaint stage, individuals have the following rights: